 Old House Insulation Strategy#3: Warm the Floors

 Cold wintertime floors (and cold feet) are one of the biggest drawbacks of older homes, and the strategy for warming them up depends on the situation you’ve got.
 Are your floors cold because they exist over an unheated crawlspace?
 Don’t bother trying to heat the space.
 Crawlspaces are difficult to insulate and seal well, so they can suck up huge amounts of heat while offering only minimal benefit for your feet.
-Better to insulate the floor, but don’t use batt insulation stuffed between the joists.
+Better to insulate the floor, but don’t use batt insulation stuffed between joists from underneath.
 This is a common approach that’s destined for trouble.
 Batts don’t add much warmth to floors, and they provide excellent conditions for rodent infestations.
 Spray foam insulation is far better on the underside of floors because it both seals and insulates.
 But even with spray foam in place, floors won’t actually get warm to the toes.
 For that you’ll need some kind of infloor heating.
 Electric infloor systems are easiest to install and don’t consume much power if used only to warm the floors.

 Are your cold floors over a basement?
 You can follow the same procedure as when working over a crawlspace, or you can insulate basement walls and heat the basement like any other living space.
 Just be sure the basement is 100% dry, 100% of the time.
 Old homes are more likely to have basements that leak.
 Insulating the walls of a wet basement will almost inevitably lead to mold growth and poor indoor air quality throughout your home.